oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 ## Start SSH service for all containers after host reboot

-Since the container itself does not have a daemon, the SSH service cannot start itself, and you need to execute the following command to start the SSH process for all containers.
+Because these containers do not run a full init system by default, SSH may not auto-start.
+Use the following command to start SSH in all running containers.

 ```
 container_ids=$(docker ps -q)